Meridiam: 2020 and beyond: continuation of investments and takeover of SUEZ

 In 2020, Meridiam is Veolia's partner in a takeover bid for SUEZ.
 Thierry Déau, founder CEO of Meridiam, is considered "the third man" within the framework of this project.

 In October 2020, Meridiam becomes the majority shareholder of Voltalis, the European leader in active management and reduction of electricity consumption for individuals.

 In December, Meridiam and Vinci concluded their public-private partnership contract for the D4 highway in the Czech Republic.
 This 28-year partnership represented an investment of around 600 million euros.
-The new highway improves the connection between South Bohemia and Prague, and helps improving traffic conditions on the country's main trade routes, especially to neighboring Germany and Austria.
+The new highway improves the connection between South Bohemia and Prague, and helps improving traffic conditions on the country's main trade routes, especially to neighbouring Germany and Austria.

 In May 2021, Calais port's extension project was completed, marking the end of the works on one of the largest construction sites in Europe.
 Meridiam, the Caisse des Dépôts, the Hauts-de-France Region CCI and the Grand Port Maritime de Dunkirk, as well as the Société des Ports du Détroit participated in this project.

 In June 2021, the executive board of SUEZ and Veolia approved the promise to purchase filed by Meridiam, GIP and Groupe Caisse des Dépôts with CNP Assurances for the acquisition of the "new Suez".
 The Consortium of Investors is made up of Meridiam and GIP, each one holfing 40% of the capital, and the Caisse des Dépôts Group with CNP Assurances, holding 20% of the capital.
 The promise to purchase is subject to the waiver of certain precedent conditions, in particular to the approval of SUEZ shareholders and to obtaining the required regulatory authorizations.